fuglaro/valance/README.md

 * Description
 * Authentication token validity duration.

-Actions are stored in a *_valance_actions* table and admin permissions are managed on that table.
+Actions are stored in a *_valance_action* table and admin permissions are managed on that table.

 ### Schema changes
 How does one?